 Confirm it's the right ride.
 When your vehicle pulls up, verify it is the exact one you ordered.
 Check the year, make and model and confirm it has all the features you requested.
 "There should be no dings or scratches, and the odometer should read less than 100 miles," Edmunds advises.

+Having your family and co-workers admire your new car or truck via home delivery is a sweet feeling.
 Just make sure that you get the vehicle you ordered, and that you're not paying for the delivery if you live close to the dealer.
 More on cars:

 10 Most Union-Made Cars in America

 10 Worst Cars Ever By Brian O'Connell Follow TheStreet on Twitter and become a fan on Facebook.